window fogged up with the word trauma written on it with a finger

 Exploring the Nervous System: responding versus reacting

-Outside of your conscious awareness, the brain constantly scans for “is this safe or is this dangerous,” and from that place informs your behavior.
-Safety?
-Go toward/continue/do more.
-Danger?
-Move away/avoid/stop.
+The brain constantly works outside of your conscious awareness.
+It scans for “is this safe or is this dangerous?”
+From that place, it informs your behavior.

 The signals can be sensory data such as sounds, sights, smells, tastes, touch.
 Or mental activity such as emotions, thoughts, perceptions, beliefs.
 Whatever the brain perceives, and the mind makes meaning of.